 Travel Sickness Side Effects

-Note: This document contains side effect information about meclizine.
-Some of the dosage forms listed on this page may not apply to the brand name Travel Sickness.
+Note: This document provides detailed information about Travel Sickness Side Effects associated with meclizine.
+Some dosage forms listed on this page may not apply specifically to the brand name Travel Sickness.

-Applies to meclizine: oral capsule, oral tablet, oral tablet chewable
+Applies to meclizine: oral tablet, oral tablet chewable.

 Along with its needed effects, meclizine (the active ingredient contained in Travel Sickness) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.